Your MAP director may know of other conferences and publications that occasionally accept undergraduate submissions.

-The Amherst College Interdisciplinary Undergraduate Law Journal is a new journal in which undergraduates from colleges and universities across the country will be encouraged to publish their research and work in law and the liberal arts.
+The Amherst College Interdisciplinary Undergraduate Law Journal encourages undergraduates from across the country to publish their research and work in law and the liberal arts.

 Hemispheres is an annual academic journal of international affairs edited and published by students at Tufts University.
-Since its creation in 1976, Hemispheres has been committed to publishing distinguished research, theses and case studies that reflect the changing and diverse world in which we live.
+Hemispheres is committed to publishing distinguished research, theses and case studies that reflect the changing and diverse world in which we live.
 It addresses a variety of social, economic, political and legal issues, both contemporary and historical, within the framework of international relations.
 The articles contained in the journal reflect the diverse views of undergraduates from across the United States and around the globe.